Bishop Auckland F.C.: Glory days

 The 1950s were to be Bishop Auckland's best with the Northern League title won in the first three seasons with Billingham Synthonia being the runners-up on each occasion.
 Bishop and Willington both reached the final of the Amateur Cup in 1950, Willington producing a shock to triumph 4–0 over their more glamorous neighbours and take the Cup back to County Durham.
 The following season the Amateur Cup final was reached again.
 The opponents were Pegasus and again Bishops had to settle for a runners-up medal as Pegasus were the victors after a 2–1 win.
 In '53 Bishop were runners-up to Crook Town in the league but added the title another three times over the next three seasons ('54, '55 and '56), with Crook Town being runners-up on each occasion.
 In '54 the Amateur Cup final was again reached, this time Crook Town were the opponents and it was the Black and Ambers that triumphed after a narrow 1–0 win.

 The next three seasons were unprecedented in Amateur Cup history.
 Not only did Bishops reach the final on each occasion, but also finished the victors on each occasion.
 The opponents being; '55 Hendon (2–0), '56 Corinthian-Casuals (1–1 (aet), 4–1) and '57 Wycombe Wanderers (3–1).
 The latter being Bishops last appearance in the Amateur Cup final.

 That wasn't the last of the silverware in the 1950s, however.
 The Durham County Challenge Cup was again added in 1956.

-Bishop Auckland FC's best footballing performance was arguably played in the 1954–55 season in which they won the Northern League Division One, the Northern League Cup, the FA Amateur Cup and reached the 4th round in the FA Cup losing only to York City who then went on to lose to Newcastle United in the semi-final.
+Bishop Auckland FC's best footballing performance was arguably played in the 1954–55 season in which they won the Northern League Division One, the Northern League Cup, the FA Amateur Cup and reached the fourth round in the FA Cup losing only to York City who then went on to lose to the FA cup Winners, Newcastle United in the semi-final.

+Their path to reach this stage included a historic victory over Second Division Ipswich Town.
+This victory made Bishop Auckland the first "Northern League side" to defeat a Second Division club and the first to reach the fourth round of the FA Cup.

 Bishop Auckland were a truly remarkable football team in this era, they have played at Wembley on numerous occasions and had a huge number of fans supporting them.
 The 1954–55 FA Amateur Cup final saw the crowd reach 100,000 – the last occasion an amateur match attracted such a crowd.

 The Bishops team of this era contained many quality players that eventually found their way into the professional game.
 Seamus O'Connell, a forward, went on to play for Chelsea in the 1954–55 season, other players – Derek Lewin, Bob Hardisty and Warren Bradley – went on to play for Manchester United following the Munich air disaster and earned international caps at both amateur and professional level, most notably Warren Bradley who is the only English player to have done this in the same season.